offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

  * `{bm} named conversion/(named conversion function|named conversion|const[_\s]cast|static[_\s]cast|reinterpret[_\s]cast|narrow[_\s]cast)/i` - A set of language features / functions used for converting types (casting): `const_cast`, `static_cast`, `reinterpret_cast`, and `narrow_cast`.

+ * `{bm} concept/(concept)_TEMPLATE/i` - A compile-time check to ensure that the types substituted for a set of template parameters match the requirements of that template (e.g. the type support certain operators).

+ * `{bm} compile-time` - Used in reference to something that happens during the compilation process.

+ * `{bm} runtime` - Used in reference to something that happens when the compiled program is running.

+ * `{bm} zero-arg/\b(zero-arg|no-arg)\b/i` - Short for zero argument.
+A function with zero parameters.

+ * `{bm} parameter pack` - In the context of templates, a parameter pack is a single template parameter declaration that can take in zero or more types (variadic).

+ * `{bm} variadic/(variadic|vararg)/i` - A function that takes in a variable number of arguments, sometimes also called varargs.

+ * `{bm} template specialization` - Given a specific set of types for the type parameters of a template, a template specialization is code that overrides the template generated code.
+Often times template specializations are introduced because they're more memory or computationally efficient than the standard template generated code.

+ * `{bm} partial template specialization/(partial template specialization | template partial specialization)/i` - A template specialization where not all of the type parameters have been removed.

+ * `{bm} default template argument` - The default type to substitute in use for a type parameter.

 `{bm-ignore} (classification)/i`
 `{bm-ignore} (structure)/i`
+`{bm-error} Did you mean variadic?/(vardic)/i`

+`{bm-error} Add the suffix _NORM or _TEMPLATE/(concept)/i` `{bm-ignore} (concept)_NORM/i`